Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 560 should be a lot faster than the GeForce 9600 GSO 384MB in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 560 should theoretically be quite a bit better than the GeForce 9600 GSO 384MB overall. (explain)

-Texel RateThe GeForce GTX 560 should be a lot (approximately 72%) more effective at AF than the GeForce 9600 GSO 384MB. (explain)
+Texel RateThe GeForce GTX 560 should be quite a bit (more or less 72%) better at anisotropic filtering than the GeForce 9600 GSO 384MB. (explain)

-Pixel RateThe GeForce GTX 560 will be a lot (approximately 293%) more effective at AA than the GeForce 9600 GSO 384MB, and also able to handle higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 560 is a lot (about 293%) better at AA than the GeForce 9600 GSO 384MB, and also should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison